tediousjs/node-mssql/README.md

 - **PreparedStatementError** - Errors related to prepared statements.

 Those errors are initialized in node-mssql module and its original stack can be cropped.
 You can always access original error with `err.originalError`.

+SQL Server may generate more than one error for one request so you can access preceding errors with `err.precedingErrors`.

 <a name="meta" />
 ## Metadata